gilbertozioma/Task-Manager-Laravel-and-Vue/README.md

 ## 2. Update composer:

-Run the following command to update the composer and download the vendor dependencies folder
+Navigate to the "Task-Manager-Laravel-and-Vue" directory and run the following command to update the composer and download the vendor dependencies folder:

 ```bash
 composer update